hgsmn/MenuManager/README.md

 # MenuManager

-Build an application to manage weekly menu to avoid repetitive task
+Target : Build an application to manage weekly menu to avoid repetitive task